-The loan will be arranged automatically, without requiring prior consent of the lenders.
-The creation of a pool of lenders and a pre-set queue of lenders (based on criteria to be determined) will enable this process to be automated.
+The loan will be arranged automatically, without requiring prior consent of the lenders (who will have an agreement in place to this end).
+The creation of a pre-set queue of lenders (based on criteria to be determined) will enable this process to be automated.